aspnetboilerplate/aspnetboilerplate/doc/WebSite/XSRF-CSRF-Protection.md

 ### Internals

 You may wonder "How does ABP handle this?".
-Actually, we use the same mechanism described in the AngularJs documentation mentioned before.
+Actually, we use the same mechanism described in the AngularJS documentation mentioned before.
 ABP stores the token into a cookie (as described above) and sets the request headers using that cookie.
 For validating it, it also integrates well into the ASP.NET MVC, Web API and Core frameworks.